 In other words, in a straight fight of the kind characterizing a runoff ballot, the Five Stars become formidable.
 So an electoral law originally conceived as a means of excluding them from power might actually assist their rise.
 The law makes a single-party, Five Star government possible — not to say likely.
 The current divisions between the parties of the right mean that the chances of the Five Stars being involved in any Chamber of Deputies runoff ballot in the first place would be rather good.

 So while it is always hazardous to make predictions in politics, and especially in Italian politics, it seems to me that whatever the outcome of the referendum, the symptoms of democratic crisis in Italy will probably persist for some time, whether or not Renzi is in power after the vote.

-This story originally appeared at The Conversation, August 15, 2016.
+This story first appeared at The Conversation, August 15, 2016.